Frederick Beadon: Family & personal life

-Work & politics
+Work and politics

 During his residences at Wells he was active in capitular business, especially in promoting the repair of the cathedral church and the efficiency of its services.
 He took no part in ecclesiastical conflicts, and adhered to the practices and opinions prevalent among the clergy in his early years.

 He was the last of the non-resident freemen of Southampton whose privileges were reserved by the Reform Bill.
-In political as well as in ecclesiastical matters he was a strict conservative.
+In political as well as in ecclesiastical matters he was a strict Conservative.
 Once only, in 1828, does it seem that he travelled in Europe, and he was never thoroughly reconciled to the innovation of railways.

 On his attaining his 100th year, Queen Victoria caused a message conveying congratulations and good wishes to be telegraphed to him, and shortly afterwards sent him her photograph with her autograph signature.
 To most of the letters which he received on this occasion Canon Beadon sent immediate replies, written in his own hand.